IamSebastianDev/vay.js/docs/documentation/recipes/using-vay-with-angular.md

 ## Best practices

 -   **Keep your localization files with your pages / components**: This allows you to find and update phrases easier in case of requirement changes.
 -   **Keep your localization files small**: The larger the file, the harder it gets to maintain.
-In larger applications, maintainability is the key to sustained growth
+In larger applications, maintainability is key to sustained growth.
 -   **Namespace your Localization files per module**: Giving your tokens a semantic structure makes it easier to infer tokens.
 -   **Interpolation Mechanism**: Vay's usual interpolation, pluralization and contextualization mechanisms work the same way in angular as they do in vanilla JavaScript.
 Use them to your advantage.